 Corsicana, Texas born SPARKK CHILD, Bobby Sparks II, is a multi-talented Artist, Musician & Producer who boasts a long list of career accomplishments.
 Bobby has recorded with and travelled the world sharing stages with Prince, Tower of Power, Herbie Hancock, Ray Charles, Nelly Furtado, Marcus Miller, Kirk Franklin, St. Vincent and a host of other notable artists and celebrities.
-Bobby is an original member of Snarky Puppy, a 9-time Grammy Award winner and his influence on music and personalities is far reaching.
+Bobby is an original member of Snarky Puppy, a 10-time Grammy Award winner and his influence on music and personalities is far reaching.

 Artist, producer, songwriter, performer and multiple GRAMMY® Award winner, Shaun Martin is carving his space in the annals of musical history.

-Having written, arranged, produced and played the keyboards on both albums, alongside musicians and vocalists from his hometown, Dallas, Texas - we meet the musical genius of Shaun Martin.
+Having written, arranged, produced and played the keyboards on all albums, alongside musicians and vocalists from his hometown, Dallas, Texas - we meet the musical genius of Shaun Martin.
 Shaun’s prodigious gifting noticed and nurtured at an early age led him to begin playing the drums and piano at four years old and his mother placing him under the tutelage of Carolyn Campbell, who taught him to read and write music.
 At age five he was already playing the piano and organ at church.
 Later, he learned to play trumpet, trombone, tuba, French horn and flute.

 As a music major at the University of North Texas, he joined fellow student musicians to add his special brand of creativity to Snarky Puppy, an award-winning, chart-topping jazz fusion band - committed to music performance and education.
-In an effort to give back to the community that shaped the very depth, dimension, and dynamics of his sensation sound, Shaun plans to one day create a fine arts academy and after-school program for urban students who have little access to music education and training.
+In an effort to give back to the community that shaped the very depth, dimension, and dynamics of his sensational sound, Shaun plans to one day create a fine arts academy and after-school program for urban students who have little access to music education and training.
 Shaun is currently working with various artists and music producers on a plethora of projects, and is the owner of Shaun Martin Music, LLC (formerly Shunwun Music) - all while living his creativity.

 He is married to Monica Wilson Martin and they have one son, Harlem.

 Originally from New Jersey, Bob moved to Denton, TX in 2000 to study jazz guitar at the University of North Texas.
 In addition to his studies he was fortunate enough to get involved in the thriving R&B and Gospel music scene in the DFW area as well as meet the musicians who would go on to form the core of Snarky Puppy.

 As a member of Snarky Puppy Bob has had the opportunity to contribute as a writer, arranger, and guitarist, playing on every recorded release and performing all over the world.
-The Pups have earned three GRAMMY Awards to date.
-Best R&B Performance in 2014 (“Something” featuring Lalah Hathaway), and Best Contemporary Instrumental Album in 2016 and 2017 (“Sylva” with Metropole Orkest, Culcha Vulcha, Live at the Royal Albert Hall, and Empire Central, respectively).
+The Pups have earned five GRAMMY Awards to date.
+Best R&B Performance in 2014 (“Something” featuring Lalah Hathaway), and Best Contemporary Instrumental Album in 2016, 2017, 2021, and 2023 (Sylva with Metropole Orkest, Culcha Vulcha, Live at the Royal Albert Hall, and Empire Central, respectively).

 As an educator Bob teaches music and guitar out of his Brooklyn studio, has given clinics around the world, and has worked in outreach programs through Carnegie Hall for underprivileged teens to write, record, and perform their own original music.

-Bob uses Fodera Guitars, Supro amps, DʼAddario strings and accessories, Pigtronix and MXR effects, and Fralin Blues Special pickups.
+Bob uses Fodera Guitars, Taylor Guitars, Supro amps, DʼAddario strings and accessories, J. Rockett Audio Design Pedals, MXR Effects, and Fralin Blues Special pickups

 Jay Jennings has been a member of Snarky Puppy since 2004.
 Before meeting his Snarky family at the University of North Texas, Jay grew up in the small town of Grapevine, TX.
 He was lucky to have a piano in the house growing up, which he considers his introduction to music education.
 Jennings started playing the trumpet at age 11, and by 15 he was already playing professionally.
 In high school he was selected to the Texas All-State Jazz Ensemble both sophomore and senior years and was selected for the High School Grammy Jazz Ensemble, which performed at the 44th Annual Grammy Awards in Los Angeles, CA. Jennings auditioned as a college freshman and was selected for a jazz soloist chair in the world renowned One O'clock Lab Band at UNT.
 When he was 22 he joined the Dallas based, symphonic rock band The Polyphonic Spree.
 He recorded and toured with them until moving to Brooklyn, NY in 2009.
 Jennings eventually began touring with capital records artist Eli "Paperboy" Reed in 2010 and over his career has backed up some of the world's finest artists such as Aretha Franklin, Michael McDonald, David Crosby, David Bowie, Lalah Hathaway, Frankie Valli and the Four Seasons, Lee Fields, Bobby Rush, Harry Shearer (Spinal Tap), The O'Jays, Jimmy Buffet, James Taylor, Jon Bon Jovi, Billy Joel, The Four Tops, and many more.
 Currently, Jay is touring with country music star Toby Keith and is currently living in Los Angeles, CA. He continues to record and tour with the Grammy Award winning band, Snarky Puppy.